-First of all, please sign up for a graduate account using this guide to help you to be able to submit a query, book onto weekly graduate events or make an appointment with one of the Careers+ team. a BCU Graduate, you can continue to access careers support for up to three years after you graduate and engage in a range of other graduate employment and training initiatives.
+First of all, please sign up for a graduate account using this video guide to be able to submit a query, book onto weekly graduate events or make an appointment with one of the Careers+ team.
+You can also follow instructions on how to create a graduate account in this written guide.

 We also recommend that you set up a professional LinkedIn profile to promote your skills and experience, increasing your graduate employer networks and industry knowledge as a BCU graduate.

 Recognising the knowledge, skills and attributes of our graduates, the Grow Your Own Graduate Programme recruits the most recent BCU graduates into professional services roles across the university.

 Grow Your Own roles are ring-fenced so that only recent BCU graduates can apply and support is provided to help ensure the success of our graduates both throughout the recruitment process and with the next steps in their careers.